JakeWharton/jakewharton.com/_posts/2020-02-19-removing-google-as-a-single-point-of-failure.md

 While Google Photos does have an API, it [does not provide access to the original image](https://issuetracker.google.com/issues/112096115).
 This is some bullshit.
 I pay for Google Drive and Google Photos storage but I can only access original files for Drive.
 Some bullshit.

-Thankfully, after [tweeting about said bullshit][3] I was pointed at the [gphotos-cdp][4] too (built by some _very_ smart people).
+Thankfully, after [tweeting about said bullshit][3] I was pointed at the [gphotos-cdp][4] tool (built by some _very_ smart people).
 This uses the Chrome DevTools protocol to drive the Google Photos website and donwload the original photos one-by-one.
 This is awful and awesome and scary and it totally works!

  [3]: https://twitter.com/JakeWharton/status/1222017202662125568
  [4]: http://github.com/perkeep/gphotos-cdp